Median Bus Lane

 Usage: Limited

-A dedicated travel lane for buses, Median and Center-Running Bus Lanes are designed to run in the middle of the street either along the curb of a median, like on Woodhaven Boulevard in Queens, or the center of the street, like Edward L. Grant Highway in the Bronx.
+A dedicated travel lane for buses designed to run in the middle of the street either along the curb of a median, such as on Woodhaven Boulevard in Queens, or the center of the street, such as on Edward L. Grant Highway in the Bronx.

 Edward L Grant Highway and W 170th Street, Bronx